 19(3) When Manitoba Hydro is given responsibility for billing and collecting amounts for Efficiency Manitoba under subsection (2), Manitoba Hydro may collect the amounts billed in the same manner, and with the same priority, as it collects charges for power supplied by it under The Manitoba Hydro Act, and for that purpose, the provisions of The Manitoba Hydro Act that apply to the collection of accounts apply with necessary changes to the collection of amounts billed in accordance with this section.

 19(4) As part of Efficiency Manitoba's educational initiatives, Manitoba Hydro must include with the billing or account information it sends to its customers any demand-side management related information or material that Efficiency Manitoba directs, provided the expenses related to doing so are included in an approved efficiency plan.

 20 The board is responsible for managing, or supervising the management of, the business and affairs of Efficiency Manitoba in accordance with its mandate.

-21(1) The board is to consist of up to nine directors appointed by the Lieutenant Governor in Council.
+21(1) The board is to consist of at least six and not more than ten directors appointed by the Lieutenant Governor in Council.

-21(2) In appointing board members, regard is to be had to the need to ensure that the board as a whole represents a sufficient range of expertise and experience for it to carry out its responsibilities effectively.
+21(2) In appointing directors, regard is to be had to the need to ensure that the board as a whole represents a sufficient range of expertise and experience for it to carry out its responsibilities effectively.

 21(3) A director is to be appointed for a term of no more than three years, and no director may serve more than ten consecutive years.